timyc/Magic-Barrage-PBBG/README.md

-I will no longer be working on this (most likely), and as incomplete as it is, I felt that this would have been wasted sitting as a private repo
+I will no longer be working on this (most likely), and as incomplete as it is, I felt that this would have been wasted sitting as a private repo.
+Since this code is fairly old, you'll see some "severe" vulnerabilities for some packages used but all of that only pertains to development and won't affect production.

 Key features:
 - Guest players